Last updated: June 10, 2021

 Chair Rita Schenck.
 Meetings will be held every two weeks: the 2nd and 4th Thursday of

 the month at 7pm, but please confirm with Rita, in case changes are needed.
-Please contact Rita for a copy of the minutes.

 Here is the procedure for forming a committee when an issue arises and there is enough interest from the community to work on it.